vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/dev-workflow.md

 The Kubernetes community and the broader Cloud Native ecosystem offers a variety of tools that improve the development workflow.
-Each tool attempts to solve one of these problems: 1) Running Kubernetes in the developer's local environment, and 2) Continously building, pushing, and deploying containers as the developer changes source code.
+Each tool attempts to solve one of these problems: 1) Running Kubernetes in the developer's local environment, and 2) Continuously building, pushing, and deploying containers as the developer changes source code.
 To learn more about the available tools, see the [Options](../tooling-and-approaches) document.